fredguile/ng2-md-datatable/README.md

 # ng2-md-datatable

-[Angular 2](https://github.com/angular/angular) with [Material 2](https://github.com/angular/material2) is awesome, but it's still lacking a `Data Table` component (as of November 2016).
+[Angular 2](https://github.com/angular/angular) with [Material 2](https://github.com/angular/material2) is awesome, but it's still lacking a `DataTable` component (as of November 2016).

-As I urgently needed one for a project, I decided to make my own `Data Table` component and share it on GitHub.
+As I urgently needed one for a project, I decided to make my own `DataTable` component and share it on GitHub.

 This may be useful for you (or not).